marbarrantescepas/OS-neuroscience/README.md

 8. [Create your own group](https://marbarrantescepas.github.io/OS-neuroscience/tabs/8.%20Create%20an%20Open%20Science%20Group.html)
 9. [Recognition & Reward](https://marbarrantescepas.github.io/OS-neuroscience/tabs/10.%20Recognition%20&%20Reward.html)

-## Project background

-Our project seeks to **create a tailored Open Science Guidebook for Neuroscience**, addressing knowledge gaps hindering open science practices.
-The guidebook will offer step-by-step guidance on data management, pre-registration, protocol sharing, analysis code sharing, and open-access publishing.
-Uniquely designed for the diverse subfields of neuroscience, it consolidates existing resources and introduces new content to address specific challenges.
-Accessible to researchers at all levels, it aims to empower students, early-career scientists, and professionals, fostering collaboration, reproducibility, and transparency within the neuroscience community.

-## Next steps

-The immediate focus is on **officially launching the project**, incorporating all chapters by including relevant text, figures, and graphical material to enhance accessibility.
-Disseminating the content within our department and beyond is a crucial mid-term objective.

-Looking further ahead, we aspire to cultivate a community that actively contributes to maintaining and updating the guidebook’s content, ensuring long-term sustainability and relevance.

-# Staying connected
+# How to contribute

-🌱 We would like to stay in contact with all the amazing people of the OS community.
+🌱 We would like to stay in contact with all the amazing people of the **open neuroscience community**.
 We look forward to collaborating with other neuroscientists to create a supportive environment where everyone can thrive and reach their full potential.

-🧠 We would like to hear from you, and we are looking forward to contributors, if you are interested, contact us via email open.science.anw@amsterdamumc.nl
+We aspire to cultivate a community that actively contributes to maintaining and updating the guidebook’s content, ensuring long-term sustainability and relevance.

+🧠 If you'd like to contribute, you can either open an issue to share your suggestions, and we'll review them, or submit a pull request directly.
+Thank you for your support!

-✨ Many, many thanks to our mentor from OLS-8 cohort, Siobhan Hall, for guiding us through the process, providing feedback, and giving a broad perspective!
+✨ Many, many thanks to our mentor from OLS-8 cohort, **Siobhan Hall**, for guiding us through the process, providing feedback, and giving a broad perspective!

+## Contact
+For further information, contact us via email **open.science.anw@amsterdamumc.nl**
 ---